How exactly do you say green in Italian?

 La Sardegna è rinomata per le sue acque smeraldine.

-Sardinia is renowned for its emerald green waters.
+Sardinia is famous for its emerald-green waters.

 Verde smeraldo